reidgs/TerraBot/README.md

 may be malicious and cause the relay to act incorrectly.

 #### Interference File ####
 The interference file may take in a path to a .txt file containing a schedule of times to interfere with the trasfer of data between nodes.
-There are three types of functions, through one of which your data will be passed:
+There are six functions, through one of which your data will be passed:

 * normal : trasfers data directly without any modifications
 * noise : modifies data before transfering
-* off : sets all data to 0 (or type equivelent)
+* off : sets all data to 0 (or type equivelent) **_Only for sensors:_**
+* low : sets a low value for that sensor
+* opt : sets an optimal value for that sensor
+* high : set a high value for that sensor

 *If no file is passed in, there will be no intereference in the transfer of data.*